 A taxpayer who fails to meet these requirements by reason of a change of place of employment, health, or (to the extent provided under regulations) unforeseen circumstances, is able to exclude an amount equal to the fraction of the \$250,000 (\$500,000 if married filing a joint return) that is equal to the fraction of the two years that the ownership and use requirements are met.
-The exclusion under this provision may not be claimed for more than one sale or exchange during any twoyear period unless the special provisions for unforeseen circumstances apply.
+The exclusion under this provision may not be claimed for more than one sale or exchange during any two-year period unless the special provisions for unforeseen circumstances apply.
+See IRS Publication 523 for details.